 Money makes the world go round.
 Where to find it to seed your next venture?

-The Rhode Island Business Plan Competition is the leading community-supported business plan competition in the Northeast sponsored by private businesses, colleges and universities, public entities, and nonprofit organizations.
+The Rhode Island Business Competition is the leading community-supported business plan competition in the Northeast sponsored by private businesses, colleges and universities, public entities, and nonprofit organizations.
 The Competition encourages plans for new businesses, as well as from early stage companies.

 Commerce Rhode Island Small Business Loan Program provides various forms of assistance for working capital, expansion, collaborative research and new product development.